 The Director of Music, Dr John Linker, is always keen to hear from prospective members of the Choir, adults and choristers.

-Any boy up to and including Year 6 with a passion for music is encouraged to audition.
+Any boy or girl up to and including Year 6 with a passion for music is encouraged to audition.
 Please contact Dr Linker for more information.